And again, Russia's interview at Fox News yesterday on the Neil Cavuto program is up live now, live.

 We can do slightly better because we don't like to do best because then it hurts the self-esteem of those who can't do as well.

-Uh, what what is this we can do better?
+What is this we can do better?

 We can do better.

-Um we can do socialism.
+We can do socialism.

-A marshall plan.
+A Marshall plan.

 What this industry needs is vast infusions of your money.